Skip to content

 screen shot

-In the main.py file, replace the code provided with the template with this and run the program to make sure it can download the packages and runs.
+In the main.py file, replace the code provided with the code below and run the program to make sure it can download the packages and run.
 You should be presented with a black screen with a red zero for the score at the top of the screen.

 import time